If you are a fan of buffalo wings but don't love the deep frying, our crisp and smoky grilled wings are for you!

 Optional.
 Baking powder slightly raises the pH of the skins making them less acidic which helps them crisp and brown.
 So here's what you need to do: Put the salt, pepper, and baking powder in a big bowl and add the wings, tumbling them around until they ahve a little of all three on them.

-1) The Dip.
-Take the cream cheese and the blue cheese out of the fridge and let them come to room temp.
+1) Prep.
+To create the blue cheese dip, take the cream cheese and the blue cheese out of the fridge and let them come to room temp.
 Then smush them together with the spices.
 Mix in the sour cream and half and half.
 Put them in a serving bowl and refrigerate.
 You can do this a day ahead.
 Cut up the celery and put it back in the chiller.

-3) Prep the Wings.
-So here are the problems with wings.
-There are three distinct pieces of different thickness and skin to meat ratio: (1) The tips (2) the flats or wingettes in the center, and (3) the drumettes on the end that attaches to the shoulders.
+3) When it comes time to prep the wings, note that there are three distinct pieces of different thickness and skin to meat ratio: (1) The tips (2) the flats or wingettes in the center, and (3) the drumettes on the end that attaches to the shoulders.
 The thickness differences means they cook at different speeds and finish at different times.
 The best thing to do is separate them into three parts with kitchen shears, a sturdy knife, or a Chinese cleaver (my weapon of choice because the ka-chunk noise of chopping them off is so very satisfying).

 The tips are almost all skin, really thin, and small enough that they often fall through the grates or burn to a crisp.
 You can cook them if you wish, but I freeze them for use in making soup.
 Separate the V shaped piece remaining at the joint between the flat and drumette.
 You will cook both these parts.